rawitat/gtypist_lessons/programming_quotes.typ

 *:L2_11
 I:[11] Alan Perlis, in foreward of SICP
-S:Pascal is for building pyramids -- imposing, breaktaking, static structures :built by armies pushing heavy blocks into places.
+S:Pascal is for building pyramids -- imposing, breathtaking, static structures :built by armies pushing heavy blocks into places.
 Lisp is for building :organisms -- imposing, breaktaking, dynamic structures built by squads :fitting fluctuating myriads of simpler organisms into place.